inducer/pycuda/doc/source/faq.rst

 In principle, this could be handled better.
 If you're willing to dedicate time to this, I'll likely take your patch.

-Are the CUBLAS APIs available via PyCuda?
+Are the CUBLAS APIs available via PyCUDA?
 -----------------------------------------

-No. I would be more than happy to make them available, but that would be mostly either-or with the rest of PyCuda, because of the following sentence in the CUDA programming guide:
+No. I would be more than happy to make them available, but that would be mostly either-or with the rest of PyCUDA, because of the following sentence in the CUDA programming guide:

    [CUDA] is composed of two APIs: